soachishti/C-Download-Manager/README.md

 # C Download Manager
-Complete File Download Manager in Qt
+File Download Manager in Qt

 NOTE: Currently not maintaining this project due to busy schedule.